 How To Decorate The Top Of An Armoire

-Placing decor pieces on the top of an armoire can add symmetry to the room’s design.
-For large armoires, adding decorative elements such as wicker baskets placed close together at different angles helps finish off the look, especially for rooms with a country or outdoorsy style.
+Placing decor pieces on the top can add symmetry to the room’s design.
+For large pieces, adding decorative elements such as wicker baskets placed close together at different angles helps finish off the look, especially for rooms with a country or outdoorsy style.

-Place the wall décor on the bare wall over the height of the armoire and leave enough room above it to balance out the remaining wall space.
-A rectangular piece is perfect or several smaller square hangings the length of the armoire works just as well.
+Place the wall décor on the bare wall overhead and leave enough room above it to balance out the remaining wall space.
+A rectangular piece is perfect for several smaller square hangings, and the length of the armoire works just as well.

 How Much Does an Armoire Weigh?

 Depending on the type of armoire, its materials, and how large it is, weights can vary greatly.
-Bedroom armoires are usually larger and heavier, while a jewelry armoire is made smaller making it easy to move.
+Bedroom units are usually larger and heavier, while a jewelry cabinet is made smaller, making it easy to move.

 Armoires made of solid wood are much heavier than pieces made from wicker or rattan, and much of the weight depends on the size and amount of interior options, such as drawers and shelves.

-Smaller wicker TV armoires start at about 42 pounds, an MDF sliding door armoire comes in weighing about 157 pounds, while a larger wood wardrobe armoire can weigh about 165 pounds.
+Smaller wicker TV units start at about 42 pounds, an MDF sliding door cabinet comes in weighing about 157 pounds, while a larger wood wardrobe can weigh about 165 pounds.

-Below is a chart of types of armoires and their dimensions and weights to help you plan for your space before buying an armoire.
+Below is a chart of types of armoires and their dimensions and weights to help you plan for your space before buying.

 Armoire Size & Weight Chart